-Sting operation recovered Judy Garland’s stolen ruby slippers from Wizard Of Oz
+'There's no place like home' for the stolen ruby slippers from The Wizard of Oz

 Mr Thomas estimated that this particular pair could be worth between two and seven million dollars.

-He said it is not clear in which scenes they were used, but he was “99%” sure that they appeared in the film.

-Mr Thomas said the slippers then went unseen for 30 years until Mr Shaw, acting as a middleman, bought them for someone who intended to sell them to the late actress Debbie Reynolds, but Mr Shaw ended up keeping them and often loaned them for exhibits.
+However, they went unseen for 30 years until Mr Shaw bought them for someone who intended to sell them to the late actress Debbie Reynolds but ended up keeping them to loan to exhibits.

+In the 1939 film, Garland’s character Dorothy has to click the heels of her slippers three times and repeat “there’s no place like home” to return to Kansas after landing in the mysterious land of Oz.

-The shoes are made from about a dozen different materials, including wood pulp, silk thread, gelatin, plastic and glass.
+The shoes are made from about a dozen different materials, including wood pulp, silk thread, gelatin, plastic and glass beads.

-Most of the ruby colour comes from sequins but the bows of the shoes contain red glass beads.

-The genre-busting Wizard Of Oz — presented in black and white, and colour — was a box office smash and was nominated for multiple Academy Awards, with wins for Best Song and Best Original Score.

-Garland, who was born Frances Gumm, lived in Grand Rapids, about 200 miles (320 kilometres) north of Minneapolis, until she was four, when her family moved to Los Angeles.
+Judy Garland, born Frances Gumm, lived in Grand Rapids before moving to Los Angeles and went on to star in the box office smash hit.

-She died of a barbiturate overdose in 1969.
+She died of a barbiturate overdose in 1969 but is best known for her role in The Wizard Of Oz which was nominated for multiple Academy Awards.

-The Judy Garland Museum, which opened in 1975 in the house where she lived, says it has the world’s largest collection of Garland and Wizard Of Oz memorabilia.